 Randall was no stranger to solitary work.
 When she began studying zoology in the early 1960s she was one of only a few women pursuing the sciences and she often felt left out by her male colleagues and professors.
 While working on her doctorate degree at Washington State University, her animal behaviorist professor often went hunting and fishing with male students, but only visited her study site once.
 Years later, at a desert research station in Arizona, Randall observed that her male colleagues were often accompanied by their wives who worked as unpaid research assistants, giving the men a career boost that female researchers didn't have.
 “I became a pretty strident feminist and that carried me through in many ways.
 I was determined that I as a woman wasn’t going to be thwarted.
 I persevered.”

-At San Francisco State University, where Randall began researching and teaching in 1987, she felt more at home.
-However, she found that there was little opportunity to bond with her female colleagues, as their work and life schedules left little room for meeting together.
+When Randall began researching and teaching at San Francisco State University in 1987 she was surrounded by more female colleagues, and felt more at home.
+However, there was little opportunity to bond with her female colleagues, as their work and life schedules left little room for meeting together.
 In response, Randall revived the Women in Science and Engineering (WISE) program at SF State.
-WISE provides opportunities for women in STEM fields at SF State to learn from and support one another through presentations, workshops, and the establishment of mentoring communities.
+WISE provides opportunities for women in STEM fields at the University to learn from and support one another through presentations, workshops and the establishment of mentoring communities.

-Active even in retirement, Randall is currently an activist, author, philanthropist, and ardent gardener.
+Active even in retirement, Randall is currently an activist, author, philanthropist and ardent gardener.
 One of her main interests is in preserving endangered species, and she currently sits on the Board of Directors at the Endangered Species Coalition.
 Her new book, “Endangered Species: A Reference Handbook”, is a compendium of resources, history, and facts regarding the protection of endangered species in the U.S.